GLOBAL THEME: This term Year 5 will explore the themes of identity and diversity.

 This term we will be looking at 'Why do people judge'.
 In this unit the children will look at what is a hate crime.
 They will learn various strategies to use against bullying and hate crime.
 Knowing about Anne Frank and the Holocaust will be a key learning point in this unit as well as looking into how we could bridge-builders between people in order to reduce prejudice and hate crimes in our communities.

-In maths, the children will continue to use and apply multiplication and division facts and understanding within their learning.
+In maths, the children will learn to use and apply multiplication and division facts and understanding within their learning.
 They will be building on their knowledge of fractions and decimals and begin to link to percentages.
-They will then move on to learn more about fractions.
-For this unit the children will be finding equivalent fractions, converting improper fractions to mixed number and conclude with ordering fractions greater than and less than 1.

 There will also be a focus on mental calculation strategies through the term, which will be regularly revised each week during daily and weekly arithmetic sessions.
 Ensuring you child is fluent with their times tables up to 12 x 12 would be very helpful.
 There will be opportunities to apply what they have learnt on a daily basis through reasoning and problem-solving activities.

-This term pupils will being attending weekly swimming sessions.
+This term, pupils will be attending weekly swimming sessions.
 Pupils will learn about safety when swimming in the water and will learn about how to control their strokes and kick in the water to help stay afloat and swim using front crawl and back stroke to begin with.
-The second PE session will be taught by a PE coach and will involve multi-skills focussing on the key fundamentals of agility, balance and control.
-PE games will include net games such as mini-volleyball and tennis.
+The second PE session will be taught by Coach Andrew where the children will learn the skills needed to play mini volleyball and tennis.

 In science, the children will be developing their knowledge of Earth and space.
 They will be analysing the historical theories of the Earth and other planets.
 The phases of the moon will be studied along with investigating how day and night occur.
 This will help pupils to understand different time zones around the world, which links with learning in geography this term.
 Pupils will be researching how the seasons are created and the movement of the planets in the solar system.